fan-jh/JLSAE/README.md

   </tr>
 </table>

-## Exral information
+## Additional Information

-Please contact fanjiahui24@mails.ucas.ac.cn if you have any questions about the code implementation.
+Please contact `fanjiahui24@mails.ucas.ac.cn` if you have any questions about the code or its implementation.